Administration, Organization & Responsibilities

-The chief court administrator oversees five divisions within the branch: Administrative Services, Court Support Services, External Affairs, Information Technology, and Superior Court Operations.
-An executive director manages each of the five divisions and reports to the chief court administrator.
+The chief court administrator oversees four divisions within the branch: Administrative Services, Court Support Services, External Affairs, and Superior Court Operations.
+An executive director manages each of the four divisions and reports to the chief court administrator.

 The chief court administrator also appoints administrative judges and presiding judges.
 Administrative judges oversee the administrative operations of each of the state’s 13 judicial districts.
 In addition, each judicial district has an assistant administrative judge.

 Presiding judges expedite the fair disposition of court business

 within a particular judicial district.
 They also apportion among judges

 the judicial business to which such judge and other judges have been

 The Supreme Court is the state’s highest court.
 It reviews decisions made in the Superior Court to determine if any errors of law have been made and also reviews selected decisions of the Appellate Court.

 The Appellate Court, like the Supreme Court, reviews final decisions issued by the Superior Court to determine if errors of law have been committed.

 State law specifies which types of appeals may be brought directly to the Supreme Court from the Superior Court, bypassing the Appellate Court.
 These cases include decisions where the Superior Court has found a provision of the state constitution or a state statute invalid, and convictions of capital felonies.

 The Superior Court hears all legal matters except those over which the Probate Court has exclusive jurisdiction.